felixlopz/hubrise-test-task/content/developers/en/integration-guide.md

 ### Receiving Status Updates

-If your solution supports order status, you should update it whenever you receive an order update callback.
+If your solution supports order statuses, you should update it whenever you receive an order update callback.

-Your solution should monitor order statuses and raise an alert (for example, by sending an email to the restaurant managers and/or to the customer) if an order is still in `new` status after a fixed delay from the initial reception (typically five minutes).
+Your solution should monitor orders and raise an alert (for example, by sending an email to the restaurant managers and/or to the customer) if an order is still in `new` status after a fixed delay from the initial reception (typically five minutes within business hours).

 **Main suggestions**